kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-address-bound-token.md

 connection using the advertised token, the server tries to associate the new connection to the existing congestion controller by using the identifier found in the provided token.
-Once the server succeeds in making this association, it can skip address validation and the start-up phase for the new connection, as well as using the congestion controller for distributing the network bandwidth between the old and the new connection.
+Once the server succeeds in making this association, it can skip address validation and the startup phase for the new connection, as well as using the congestion controller for distributing the network bandwidth between the old and the new connection.